MaksymT17/aquamarine/readme.md

 git clone https://github.com/MaksymT17/aquamarine.git

 UT:
-gcovr library used to generate the code coverage report. ./prepare_build.sh and ./make_and_run_tests.sh will generate report.
+gcovr library used to generate the code coverage report. 'prepare_build.sh' and 'make_and_run_tests.sh' will generate report.

-When packages are installed just run one of scripts ./build.sh or ./rebuild_and_run.sh, to build binary or to build binary and run test with comparison.
+When packages are installed just run one of scripts 'build.sh' or 'rebuild_and_run.sh', to build binary or to build binary and run test with comparison.
 [Docker containers](https://github.com/MaksymT17/aquamarine_docker) could be used to simplify development process.

 Caution:

 I complied and tested with g++ 11.2.0 and several other compilers including Microsoft Visual C++ (MSVC).
-Valgrind checks show that at least basic scenarion doesn't have mem leaks or other issues.
-Sometimes I find some compilation warnings, in case of something more specific please report me, or feel free to contribute.
+Valgrind checks show that at least basic scenario doesn't have mem leaks or other issues.
+I find compilation warnings under different compilers and fixed them(at least what I have seen), in similar or in more specific cases please report me, or feel free to contribute.

 ## Components, sub-folders description: